StevenPoulsen/PPRotator/README.md

 3. Click on "Load Unpacked" and select the folder with the downloaded files.
 4. The extension should now be installed.
 Enjoy :)

-### Edge

-1. Open the edge://extensions page (or click the three dots at the top of your browser, and then selecting Extensions)
-2. Turn on Developer mode
-3. Click on "Load Unpacked" and select the folder with the downloaded files.
-4. The extension should now be installed.
-Enjoy :)